OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 I was bullish adopting advanced deployment patterns such as blue/green, red/black, or canary as the only way to roll back.
 I used to believe you should only roll forward if you couldn't adopt those patterns, to save time and money on existing applications.
 There are legitimate business reasons to adopt advanced deployment patterns, for example, Google can never have an outage, so a canary-style deployment makes sense.

-But an internal business application used by a few dozen people from 6 AM EST to 10 PM PST won't get the same benefits for the cost.
+But an internal business application used by a few dozen people from 6am EST to 10pm PST won't get the same benefits for the cost.

 You can create a rollback process with a few tweaks to your existing deployment process using [variable run conditions](https://octopus.com/docs/projects/steps/conditions#variable-expressions) and the new step templates, **[Calculate Deployment Mode](https://library.octopus.com/step-templates/d166457a-1421-4731-b143-dd6766fb95d5/actiontemplate-calculate-deployment-mode)** and **[Block Release Progression](https://library.octopus.com/step-templates/78a182b3-5369-4e13-9292-b7f991295ad1/actiontemplate-block-release-progression)**.
 While they won't support every possible rollback scenario, they give you other options if you find a bug.